This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

-Sometimes the things that you write about may be something that your readers are experiencing at this moment and they really want to share their experience with you.
+Sometimes you write about something that your readers are experiencing at this moment, and they really want to share their experience with you.

 Some readers prefer to speak with directly.
-Occasionally you’ll have readers to disagree with you completely and want to have a healthy conversation.
+Occasionally you?ll have readers to disagree with you entirely and want to have a healthy conversation.